 The application for C-GEM’s SURP requires the following:

 So what are we looking for?
-Below are some tips for writing a compelling interest statement!
+Below are some tips for writing a compelling personal statement!

-1. First and foremost, we want the interest statement to be a reflection of YOU, not of what you think we want to hear.
-We love reading interest statements through which your personality and passions shine.
+- First and foremost, we want the personal statement to be a reflection of YOU, not of what you think we want to hear.
+We love reading personal statements through which your personality and passions shine.
 What made you interested in science?
 What makes you curious?
 What makes you motivated to learn and ask questions about science?

 We can’t wait to read all the applications we receive, and hope we can offer you a spot in our program!